rodprogramdev/100-days-of-code/log.md

 # Day 33: December 8, 2018
 Progress: Included a background picture in my feature section, also read about git branching.
 Thoughts: So many things to learn so little time.

+#Day 33: December 9, 2018
+Progress: Working on the Project portfolio section, applied what i've learned from my UDEMY class from Jonas Schmedtmann
+Thoughts: Retention of the concepts is still my greatest challenge.
+Going to go back through the lessons to further understand syntax and concepts.